Calculating the sum of future discounted cash flows is the gold standard to determine how much an investment is worth.

 Project A starts with an initial investment to make a tech product, followed by a growing income stream, until the product becomes obsolete and is terminated.

-Project B starts with an initial investment to make a different product, and makes no sales, but the whole product is expected to be sold in four years for a large payoff of $14 million.
+Project B starts with an initial investment to make a different product, and makes no sales, but the whole product is expected to be sold in five years to some other company for a large payoff of $14 million.

 Which project, assuming both carry the same risk, should the financial analyst recommend to her manager?